SaumilShah66/ENPM808X-Human-Obstacle-Detection/README.md

 ## Development process

 Agile iterative process is being followed for project.
+The roles were divided into driver, navigator and design keeper, which were shuffled as per tasks.
 You can find all the logs [here](https://drive.google.com/open?id=1foEYOV_wYh-uo1HzLIA6oWQsRw7hj1JdQwvthF7eQyE).
-Sprint logs can be found [here](https://docs.google.com/spreadsheets/d/1k3tSFWW1VIWE4VmT8T-9ZNF8kYoYu1GyEclZ9doj5tA/edit?usp=sharing).
+Sprint planning and review notes are [here](https://docs.google.com/document/d/1_KDDPczK_SDg7lbxVabgG5e0FX5Kzq_xEpoSlDGbaSM/edit?usp=sharing).

 ## Building for code coverage